 Gold Prospecting Tools

 You are going to need prospecting tools in your hunt for gold.
 The commonest form is the pan for gold panning.
-You place your pan underwater in a stream, and lift as much of the riverbed silt as you can into the pan.
+You place your pan underwater in a stream and lift as much of the riverbed silt as you can into the pan.
 When you take it out of the water, the water drains off and you can search through the grains left behind for gold.

-Other gold prospecting tools include a suction pump for removing the silt from the river bed to your pan, a metal detector, a testing kit to see if you have found gold or iron pyrite - fool's gold.
+Other gold prospecting tools include a suction pump for removing the silt from the river bed to your pan, a metal detector, and a testing kit to see if you have found gold or iron pyrite - fool's gold.
 Welly boots are a must, water-protective, warm gloves may be useful to stop your hands wrinkling up and dropping off through being continually in cold water, and old but warm clothes.

 Be prepared for inclement weather if you ever go gold prospecting in Scotland.